-The MACC 500 pre-requisite courses are not Pass/Fail.
+The MACC 500 pre-requisite courses are not Satisfactory/Non-Satisfactory.
 The grading policy will remain the same with traditional letter grades.
 If a student earns a "C-" or lower in a MACC 500 level course, it will be treated as an "F" and no credit will be given.
-The F will be calculated into the overall graduate GPA on the student transcript.
-If a student re-takes the MACC 500 level class and successfully passes it the second time, then the "F" grade will remain on the transcript, but will be removed from the overall graduate GPA calculation and credit will be given.
+The failing grade will be calculated into the overall graduate GPA on the student transcript.
+If a student re-takes the MACC 500 level class and successfully passes it the second time, then the failing grade will remain on the transcript, but will be removed from the overall graduate GPA calculation and credit will be given.